WiensWare/ComputerInfo/README.md

 ## Getting Started

-Reference the 32-bit or 64-bit DLL.
-The 64-bit DLL is recommended if you'll be retreiving installed software.
-The 32-bit version only returns the 32-bit installed software where as the 64-bit version returns both.
+Reference the DLL from your application.

 ## Prerequisites

-Requires at minimum the Microsoft .Net Framework 4.0.
+Requires at minimum the Microsoft .Net Framework 4.5.
 Future versions work.

 ## Testing the Library